ratanahaerlavynah/dreamy/_poems/27-her-death.md

 No soul rising.
 No spirit lifting.

-Just stillness.
+Only stillness.
 A soft ripple
 where her name used to live.

-She wasn’t gone.
+She wasn’t gone,
 She was unformed.

 The body stopped aching.